DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: DICTION : a novel dynamic white box watermarking scheme for Deep neural networks

 Let us formulate our scheme as we did in Section \ref{subsec: whiteWat} for the state-of-the-art white box schemes, through its watermarking and embedding regularization terms: $E_{wat}$ and $E$, respectively.
-Let us also define a latent space with a normal distribution $N(\mu, \sigma)$, of mean $(\mu)$ and of standard deviation $(\sigma)$, from which our image trigger is derived.
+Let us consider a trigger set defined as latent space with a normal distribution $N(\mu, \sigma)$, of mean $(\mu)$ and of standard deviation $(\sigma)$.
 From this standpoint, the feature extraction function for a given target model $M$ is such as:

-where: $LS$ is a sample from our latent space (i.e. an image the pixel values of which follows a normal distribution – see above) ; $K_{ext} = \{l, Z\}$ is the secret extraction key composed with $l$ the index of the layer to be watermarked and $Z$ a permutation matrix that is used to secretly select a subset of features from $f^l (LS,w)$ and order them in a secret fashion.
+where: $K_{\text{ext}} = \{l, Z, \text{LS}\}$ is the secret extraction key composed with $l$ the index of the layer to be watermarked and $Z$ a permutation matrix that is used to secretly select a subset of features from $f^l(\text{LS}, w)$ and secretly order them. $\text{LS}$ is a sample from the latent space (i.e. an image the pixel values of which follow a normal distribution);

-As stated previously and as shown in Fig. \ref{fig:global_scheme}, our projection function $Proj_{\theta}^{DNN}$ is a neural network.
-It takes as input the extracted features $Ext(M, LS, K_{ext})$ to output the watermark $b$.
-The size of its input and output are thus equal to the size of extracted features, $|Ext(M, LS, K_{ext})|$, to the watermark size $|b|$.
+As stated previously and as shown in Fig. \ref{fig:global_scheme}, our projection function $\text{Proj}_{\theta}^{\text{DNN}}$ is a neural network.
+It takes as input the extracted features $\text{Ext}(M^{\text{wat}}, K_{\text{ext}})$ to output the watermark $b$.
+The sizes of its input and output are thus equal to the size of extracted features, $|\text{Ext}(M, K_{\text{ext}})|$, and to the watermark size $|b|$, respectively.
 To embed $b$ in the secretly selected layer $l$ of the target model, the watermarking regularization term of our scheme is defined as:

-where: $M^{wat}$ is the watermark version of $M$; $b_r$ is a random watermark; $d$ is a watermark distance measure. $b_r$ is used to ensure that $Proj_{\theta}^{DNN}$ projects the desired watermark $b$ only for $M^{wat}$.
+where: $M^{\text{wat}}$ is the watermark version of $M$; $b_r$ is a random watermark; $d$ is a watermark distance measure. $b_r$ is used to ensure that $\text{Proj}_{\theta}^{\text{DNN}}$ projects the desired watermark $b$ only for $M^{\text{wat}}$.
 Note that $d$ depends on the type of the watermark.
 For instance, in the case $b$ is a binary sequence, one can use cross-entropy whereas in the case it is an image, the pixel mean squared error is more relevant.
 Our global embedding loss is given as :